How to Read the Performance & Valuation Prime Chart

 “cleaned-up” Price-to-Book metric.
 The A’ is the same as the denominator of the ROA’

-Throughout the 50+ years of history and across industries and countries, there has been and continues
+Throughout the 50+ years of history and across industries and countries, there continues to be a

-to be a tremendously strong relationship between ROA’ levels and V/A’.
-In other words, firms that
+tremendously strong relationship between ROA’ levels and V/A’.
+In other words, firms that generate

-generate higher cash flows relative to their investment base experience higher market valuations
+higher cash flows relative to their investment base experience higher market valuations relative to

 The historically strong relationship between valuation levels and firm “quality” – between V/A’ and